MolBIFFM/diana/README.md

 analysis of in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-Network analysis assesses the local enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive mass-spectrometry measurements as well as the distribution of measurements across the protein-protein interaction network.
+Network analysis assesses the localized enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive mass-spectrometry measurements as well as the distribution of measurements across the protein-protein interaction network.